MicrosoftDocs/openapi-docs/OpenAPI/kiota/install.md

 - [Install as .NET tool](#install-as-net-tool)
 - [Build from source](#build-from-source)
 - [Install the Visual Studio Code extension (preview)](#install-the-visual-studio-code-extension)

-**Community provided options:**

-> Disclaimer: The community provided options are maintained and distributed by the community and are not official Microsoft installation options.
-Microsoft makes no warranties, express or implied, with respect to the community installation options or their use.
-Use of these installation options is at your own risk.
-Microsoft shall not be liable for any damages arising out of or in connection with the use of these installation options.

 - [Install with asdf (unofficial)](#install-with-asdf)
 - [Install the REST API Client Code Generator extension for Visual Studio](#install-rest-api-client-code-generator)